 Step 1: Install WordPress On Your Site

 Installing WordPress on your website or blog is an extremely easy thing to do.
 Because of the popularity of WordPress, most hosting companies have made it even easier to install WordPress.
 They offer software in their backend control panel (called cPanel) which allows you to install it with little more than a quick click.
-BlueHost is a fantastic solution for this, and have made it unbelievably easy to do (and I’ll give you some instructions for doing it with BlueHost below).
+SiteGround is a fantastic solution for this, and have made it unbelievably easy to do (and I’ll give you some instructions for doing it with SiteGround below).
 I’m going to teach you how to do it automatically or manually (depending on which you need to do).

 Step #1: Setting Up Your Nameservers

 Before you can get started, you have to make sure your domain name is hosted by your host.
 Let’s assume you’ve already registered your domain name, but it’s not yet hosted, what do you do?
 Well, if you’re using some domain name registrars, such as NameCheap, you may already have your site hosted with them automatically.
 Otherwise, you’ll have to load your site to your host.

 Now, I also want to mention real fast, if you register your domain name with SiteGround, and get your hosting from them then they do this for you, and you can completely skip step one.
 Moreover, SiteGround offers one free domain registration for the first year.
 Personally, I’ve been using SiteGround for over 5 years now, and have hosted four good size websites with them, all using WordPress, and have never had an issue, either with this, or with the entire WordPress installation process.
 I just want to mention SiteGround, because they’re fantastic, and really make this whole process a breeze.
 They also happen to be a recommended hosting provider by WordPress.org itself, so if you haven’t chosen a host yet, I highly recommend you head over there.